Digital Transformation potential in Future Field Force

 In-Vehicle Navigation

-– Built-in and discrete satellite navigation devices used to provide directions and routing to drivers.
+– This Application Group includes navigation applications – either hosted on vehicle head units or dedicated aftermarket devices – that are used to provide directions and routes to drivers.
 Built-in devices that rely on the vehicle head unit for a connection do not register as a discrete connection in our forecast.

 -